-I worked under Lucy, alongside a changing cast of novices like me, first finding the woodaround three pit fires, we heated water in pots wood there is, too hot for most stoves.
+I worked under Lucy, alongside a changing cast of novices like me, first finding the woodpile, then learning the coffee process.
+Cycling around three pit fires, we heated water in pots wood there is, too hot for most stoves.

-camp.
-Poking vertically out of the dirt like a till boiling, adding two cups of Folgers to each pot at a rolling boil till black, about 15 minutes.
 The grounds were saved and cycled through with some new grounds, then emptied regularly as we filled one Gatorade cooler after another with hot black coffee.
 Lucy talked little, working with determination and patience as we struggled to keep up.
 She gave me her plate to eat while she worked, told us where not to walk, and I watched.
 Lucy had been at camp for five weeks working the fires around the clock, and didn't show it but she must have been tired.
 Running the fire crew was Clint, a man almost my father's age, who had left his house and job three months before.